PetStr/sand/README.md

-# sand
+# Petter sandbox
-Various sandbox tests.
+Various sandbox tests, to understand the workings of C++.